 Further, the source claimed that since “the SEZ authorities never collected tax on raw materials and consumables,” the high court was misled and wrongly recorded that customs duty on electricity from the SEZ to DTA will not be maintainable as this will lead to double taxation.”
 An appeal against the verdict of the Gujarat high court was dismissed by the Supreme Court on November 20, 2015.
 A review petition filed in the Supreme Court on April 21, 2016 was not entertained by the country’s apex court.
-Surprisingly, there was no citation of any evidence – in the Gujarat high court judgement – produced by APL that substantiates its claim that it paid the requisite customs duty while importing coal.
+Surprisingly, there was no citation of any evidence – in the Gujarat high court judgment – produced by APL that substantiates its claim that it paid the requisite customs duty while importing coal.
 Curiously, no objection was raised by the additional solicitor general representing the Union of India.

 Windfall gains to APL?